 Number of Scholarship: Approximately 20-30 awards

-What are the benefits?
-In 2018 most awards will be valued at R70,000 for each year of study at Masters and PhD level.
-In exceptional cases we may offer up to R100,000 per year.
+- IIn 2020, the value of the scholarship package will range from R20,000 to R100,000 depending on student circumstances.
 We support both full and part-time study and will consider applications from those who wish to study by distance learning.

 Eligible applicants will automatically be considered for these named scholarships: